mhanberg/temple/README.md

 > You are looking at the README for the main branch.
 The README for the latest stable release is located [here](https://github.com/mhanberg/temple/tree/v0.9.0).

-Temple is an Elixir DSL for writing HTML.
+Temple is an Elixir DSL for writing HTML and SVG.

 ## Installation